-The Marketing and Sponsorship Committee of Carly Kluge, Darren Bourke, Ray Barrington, Kat Georgakopoulos, Nick Furlong, Paul Thompson, Chris Cahir and Lisa Jones and lead by Geoff Roberts has worked extremely hard on many new initiatives and ongoing engagement with our community partners to maximise our impact within our existing support base but also in the general community.
+The Marketing and Sponsorship Committee of Carly Kluge, Darren Bourke, Ray Barrington, Victoria Paouros, Nick Furlong, Paul Thompson, Chris Cahir and Lisa Jones and lead by Geoff Roberts has worked extremely hard to continue to keep our two branches top of mind when anyone in our local community thinks banking.
+We also continue to work with our Community Partners to maximise our impact within our existing support base.